-Our Board of Directors held four meetings in 2020 and took action by unanimous written consent twice during 2020.
-During 2020, each of our directors attended 100% of: (i) the total number of meetings of the Board held during the period in which he was a director and from which he was not recused; and (ii) the total number of meetings held by all committees of the Board on which he served.
-In addition, our non-employee directors held four executive sessions in 2020.
+Our Board of Directors held four meetings in 2021 and took action by unanimous written consent four times during 2021.
+During 2021, each of our directors attended 100% of: (i) the total number of meetings of the Board held during the period in which such person was a director and from which such person was not recused, and (ii) the total number of meetings held by all committees of the Board on which such director served.
+In addition, our non-employee directors held four executive sessions in 2021.